rndexe/nowtransmitting/src/exhibits/plague-british-india.md

 ---
+layout: "plague-british-india"
-title: "Controlling Plague in British India "
+title: "Controlling the Plague in British India "
 subtitle: "A Visual History of the Plague "
 medium: Photographs
 year: 2013-2017